Last Updated on November 17, 2021

 On the other hand, higher end markets take more capital to approach, but also tend to make for more reliable investments with fewer headaches.
 Choose your markets carefully!

-Target profits and labor
+Target Profits and Labor

 One deal may take more work on your end than another, and some investors expect more profit per deal than others.